IvanAndonov1/BankManager/README.md

 This repository contains the Credian banking application split into two main parts:

 - `client/` — React + Vite Single Page Application (frontend).
 See `client/README.md` for details.
-- `server/` — Spring Boot backend (Java 21, Maven) exposing REST APIs and handling persistence, auth, and business logic.
+- `server/` — Spring Boot backend (Java 21, Maven) exposing REST APIs, auth, and business logic.
 See `server/README.md` for details.

 The client communicates with the backend via a REST API (default: http://localhost:8080).